-A common question we hear from is whether or not a parent can relocate with children after a divorce.
-With globalization and a more mobile population, individuals commonly relocate for work or to be together.
-Many times, this means leaving a family and support system behind.
-While this may work when things are going well in your marriage, it can make dissolving the marriage extra difficult, especially with children.
+A common question we hear is whether or not a parent can relocate with children after a divorce.
+In a post-COVID world, working from home has many parents choosing to relocate to be closer to family or in a more convenient neighborhood.
+While this may work when things are going well in a marriage, it can make the divorce process extra difficult, especially with children.
 Many times, when a couple dissolves their marriage, one of the spouses will desire extra help and may look to relocate to be closer to family and a support system.
 Other times, relocating to advance their career is important especially when parents are no longer together.
 In either scenario, this creates a delicate situation.

 Table of Contents